Batson v. Kentucky

 Batson v.
-Kentucky, 476 U.S. 79 (1986), was a landmark decision of the United States Supreme Court ruling that a prosecutor's use of a peremptory challenge in a criminal case—the dismissal of jurors without stating a valid cause for doing so—may not be used to exclude jurors based solely on their race.
+Kentucky, 476 U.S. 79 (1986), is a landmark decision of the United States Supreme Court ruling that a prosecutor's use of a peremptory challenge in a criminal case—the dismissal of jurors without stating a valid cause for doing so—may not be used to exclude jurors based solely on their race.
 The Court ruled that this practice violated the Equal Protection Clause of the Fourteenth Amendment.
 The case gave rise to the term Batson challenge, an objection to a peremptory challenge based on the standard established by the Supreme Court's decision in this case.
 Subsequent jurisprudence has resulted in the extension of Batson to civil cases (Edmonson v.
 Leesville Concrete Company) and cases where jurors are excluded on the basis of sex (J.E.B. v.
 Alabama ex rel.
 T.B.).

 The principle had been established previously by several state courts, including the California Supreme Court in 1978, the Massachusetts Supreme Judicial Court in 1979, and the Florida Supreme Court in 1984.